-From The flight of the Persona to the moon, with his guide, the poet Robert Hayden.
+From the canto "Flight of the Persona to the Moon," with his guide, the poet Robert Hayden.

 Reviews of The Parliament of Poets: An Epic Poem

-"Very readable and intriguingly enjoyable. ...a masterpiece that will stand the test of time." —Poetry Cornwall, No.36, England.
+"Very readable and intriguingly enjoyable....
+Frederick Glaysher’s hours of dedication have produced a masterpiece that will stand the test of time." —Poetry Cornwall, No.36, England.

 "The Parliament of Poets is one of the most important books of our time.
 In this grand sweeping epic, Glaysher has managed to live up to the task given to him by The Parliament of Poets. ...a new vision for humanity; one of Unity and Oneness of humankind. ...synthesizing and integrating the great thinkers of all time. ...a tangible vision of our shared humanity. ...an impassioned plea that we WAKE UP before we destroy ourselves and our one precious planet. ...an inspired epic that integrates the ancient wisdom teachings of the world's greatest wisdom teachers and poets. ...a new vision and sense of responsibility towards our shared humanity.
 An impassioned plea on behalf of humanity that reaches down and grabs the human longing for the Awakened Heart. ...a very important book for our time and a MUST READ!!!!" —Tina Benson, Amazon Review; Goodreads, California.

 "I found this book to be up to the standards set by Homer. ...very thought provoking as it brings into question what humanity is doing to the Earth and each other." —LibraryThing, Texas.